pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 > - Replication reconnection.
 > - Many more...

 We're only interested in the first item in this list for now, the active expiration of keys.
 Redis runs on a single thread, which continuously runs the event loop described above.
 This means that each operation performed in the event loop effectively blocks the ones waiting to be processed.
-Redis tries to optimize for this by making all the operations as fast as possible.
+Redis tries to optimize for this by making all the operations performed in the event loop "fast".

+This is one of the reasons why the documentation provides the time complexity for each commands.
+Most commands are O(1), and commands like [`KEYS`][redis-doc-keys], with an O(n) complexity are not recommended in a production environment, it would prevent the server from processing any incoming commands while iterating through all the keys.

+If Redis were to scan all the keys in the expires dictionary on every iteration of the event loop it would be an O(n) operation.
+Put differently, as you add keys with a TTL, you would slow down the process of active expiration.
+To prevent this, Redis only scans the expires up to certain amount.
+The `activeExpireCycle` contains a lot of optimizations that we will not explore for now for the sake of simplicity.

+One of these optimizations takes care of maintaining statistics about the server, among those Redis keeps track of an estimate of the number of keys that are expired but not yet deleted.
+Using this it will attempt to expire more keys to try to keep this number under control and prevent it from growing too fast if keys start expiring faster than the normal rate at which they get deleted.

 `serverCron` is first added to the time events with a time set to 1ms in the future.
-The return value of function executed as a time event dictates if it is removed from the time event queue or if it is rescheduled in the future. `serverCron` returns a value based on the frequency set as config.
+The return value of functions executed as time events dictates if it is removed from the time event queue or if it is rescheduled in the future. `serverCron` returns a value based on the frequency set as config.
 By default 100ms.
 That means that it won't run more than 10 times per second.

-This is one of the reasons the documentation provides the time complexity for each commands.
-Most commands are O(1), and commands like [`KEYS`][redis-doc-keys], with an O(n) complexity are not recommended in a production environment.

-If Redis were to scan all the keys in the expires dictionary on every iteration of the event loop it would be an O(n) operation.
-Put differently, as you add keys with a TTL, you would slow down the process of active expiration.
-To prevent this, Redis only scans the expires up to certain amount.
-The `activeExpireCycle` contains a lot of optimizations that we will not explore for now.
-[EXPLAIN WHY].

-I think that it's worth stopping for a second to recognize the benefits of having two types of expiration.
-The lazy approach gets the job done as it guarantees that no expired keys will ever be returned, but if a key is set with a ttl and never read again it would still unnecessarily sit in memory.
+I think that it's worth stopping for a second to recognize the benefits of having two eviction strategies for expired keys.
+The lazy approach gets the job done as it guarantees that no expired keys will ever be returned, but if a key is set with a TTL and is never read again it would unnecessarily sit in memory, using space.
 The incremental active approach solves this problem, while still being optimized for speed and does not pause the server to clean all the keys.

 {{% admonition info "Big O Notation" %}}

 The [Big O Notation][big-o-notation] is used to describe the time complexity of operations.
 In other words, it describes how much slower, or not, the operation would be, as the size of the elements it operates on increases.

 The way that I like to think about it is to transcribe the O notation to a function with a single parameter n, that returns the value inside the parentheses after O. So O(n) — which is the complexity of the [`KEYS`][redis-doc-keys] command — would become `def fn(n); n; end;` if written in Ruby, or `let fn = (n) => n` in javascript.
-O(1) — which is the complexity of the [`SET`][redis-doc-set] command — would be `def fn(n); 1; end;` and O(logn)  — which is the complexity of the [`ZADD`][redis-doc-zadd] command — would become `def fn(n); Math.log(n); end;` and O(n^2)  — as far as I know, no Redis commands have such complexity — would become `def fn(n); n.pow(2); end;`.
+O(1) — which is the complexity of the [`SET`][redis-doc-set] command — would be `def fn(n); 1; end;` and O(logn)  — which is the complexity of the [`ZADD`][redis-doc-zadd] command — would become `def fn(n); Math.log(n); end;` and O(n^2)  — as far as I know, no Redis command has such complexity — would become `def fn(n); n.pow(2); end;`.

-We can play with these functions to illustrate the complexity of the different commands. `SET` is O(1), commonly referred to as constant time.
-Regardless of the number of keys currently stored in Redis, the operations required to fulfill a `SET` command are the same, so whether we are operating on an empty Redis server or one with millions of keys, it'll take a similar amount of time.
+We can play with these functions to illustrate the complexity of the different commands. `SET` has a time complexity of O(1), commonly referred to as constant time.
+Regardless of the number of keys stored in Redis, the operations required to fulfill a `SET` command are the same, so whether we are operating on an empty Redis server or one with millions of keys, it'll take a similar amount of time.
+With the function defined above we can see that, if n is the number of keys, `fn(n)` will always return `1`, regardless of n.

-On the other hand `KEYS` has a complexity of O(n), where n is the number of keys stored in Redis — it's important to note that n is always context dependent and should be specified, which Redis does on each command page. `KEYS` is written in a way that will iterate through all the items in Redis and return all the keys.
-Running it on a server with a single key will first require to run operations independently of the number of keys stored, such as parsing the command, delegating it to the function handling the keys command, and only then look at all the keys, in this example, it'll be a
+On the other hand `KEYS` has a complexity of O(n), where n is the number of keys stored in Redis — it's important to note that n is always context dependent and should therefore always be specified, which Redis does on each command page. `KEYS` iterates through all the items in Redis and return all the keys.
+With the function defined above, we can see that `fn(1)` will return `1`, `fn(10)`, `10`, and so on.
+What this tells us is that the time required to execute `KEYS` will grow proportionally to the value of n.

-[FINISH THIS]
+Lastly, it's important to note that this does not necessarily mean that `KEYS` ran on a server with 100 items will be exactly 100 times slower than running against a server with one key.
+There are some operations that will have to be performed regardless, such as parsing the command and dispatching to the `keysCommand` function.
+These are in the category of "fixed cost", they always have to be performed.
+If it takes 1ms to run those and then 0.1ms per key — these are only illustrative numbers —, it would take Redis 1.1ms to run `KEYS` for one key and 10.1ms with 100 keys.
+It's not exactly 100 times more, but it is in the order of 100 times more.

 {{% /admonition %}}